jkew/bte/README.md

 * `dependencies` is a list of node types this node depends on and the probability that a particular dependency will be used.

 ### A note on distributions
 The std c++ [libraries ](https://www.cplusplus.com/reference/random/normal_distribution/)are used to generate the distributions.
-Some care should be used to pick distributions that may sense and that the parameters are correct.
+Some care should be used to pick distributions that make sense and that the parameters are correct.
 For load distribution within an hour, "normally" distributed load generation make very little sense, but a "geometrically" decreasing load makes sense for jobs which often start on the hour.

 * `uniform` only uses the parameters `max` and `min`
 * `normal` uses the parameters `mean` and `stddev`